Ceici92/CeciliasBlog/content/posts/MRTKLab.md

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/MRTKLab/5InteractionC2.png?raw=true "")

-Then, to control the speech commands, I created a new game object in the scene called “SpeechInputHandler”, I added to it the **Speech Input Handler** component and configured to display the balloon :
+Then, to control the speech commands, I created a new game object in the scene called "SpeechInputHandler", I added to it the **Speech Input Handler** component and configured to display the balloon :

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/MRTKLab/5InteractionC3.png?raw=true "")